sda-lab-aut/sda-lab-aut.github.io/_pages/m_mazlaghani.md

 ### Assoc.
 Prof. Maryam Amirmazlaghani, PhD

-Associate Professor at the Artificial Intelligence and Robotics group in the Department of Computer Engineering at Amirkabir University of Technology(Tehran Polytechnic).
+[Maryam Amirmazlaghani](https://aut.ac.ir/cv/2296/MARYAM-AMIR-MAZLAGHANI?slc_lang=en&&cv=2296&mod=scv) is an associate professor in Artificial Intelligence group of the Computer Engineering Department at Amirkabir University of Technology.
+Also, she is the head of Statistical Data Analysis (SDA) lab.
+She received the M.S. degree from Sharif University of Technology in 2005, and the Ph.D. degree from Amirkabir University of Technology in 2009 both in electrical engineering.
+Her research interests include deep learning, image processing, medical data analysis, statistical learning and adversarial learning.